neilsaccardo/heads-up-poker/docs/blog/blog.md

 **Neil Saccardo**

+## Blog Entry - 27/03/17

+Over the past three weeks I have spent some time further developing the following areas in my project:
+ - 1. The A.I. component
+ - 2. Communication between the ExpressJS web server and the Java Server (running AI).
+ - 3. Further refining U.I. and user experience of front end.

+I'll discuss the work done in each part in the following sections.

+### A.I.
+At the present moment, the AI can be broken down in two parts:
+ - Preflop
+ - Postflop (flop, turn, river)

+Preflop implements a rule based system that utilises opponent modelling and EV for cards based the values found for card pairs [here](https://www.tightpoker.com/poker_hands.html).
+It takes in the following inputs:
+ - Hole Cards
+ - Opponent Model
+ - Stack Size
+ - Minimum Bet
+ - Position

+The rules here ensure that the AI will always try to play as many hands as possible, while taking into account the opponent model and what their hand is worth taking into account their hand EV.
+This is important as in heads up poker, it is vital that players play as many hands as possible in order to make the AI hard to predict, and thefore trickier to play against.

+For the post flop stages, I have decided to implement a bayesian decision network.
+In addition to the inputs the preflop part, it also takes:
+ - Specific round (flop, turn, river)
+ - Board Cards/Community Cards

+This part involves estimating what the final pot will be / what the future contribution will be from each player, and also calculate a value representing a belief in winning.

+The final pot and future contributions are calculated using techniques specified in [Carlton, 2000](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.146.3280&rep=rep1&type=pdf) unpublished thesis.
+The belief value takes into account two factors
+ - Current hole and board cards - Probability of winning at showdown
+ - Opponent Model

+All possibilities for hole and board cards are split into buckets or hand types, along with the probability of a bucket occuring.
+The values for these have been obtained form Carlton, 2000 thesis also (see table 2).
+Currently I am using 17 buckets to represent all possible hands.

+At the moment, belief is partially calculated by taking into account the opponent model - it takes into account how often the opponent ususally gets to the current stage of play (i.e. a player who gets to this stage of play with a low value, then the belief in winning would be reduced also.).

 ## Blog Entry - 05/03/17
 Over the past two weeks I have using data mining techniques to analyse the data from University of Alberta IRC poker database.
 I have used a clustering technique in order to cluster together types of player based on how often they raise or bet in each stage of a hand (preflop, flop, turn and river).
 I have used [MongoDB] (https://www.mongodb.com) to store the information for each player from IRC db files.
 The primary reason I used MongoDB rather a traditional relational database was that it allowed me to be flexible.
 If I had used relational dbs such MySQL or SQL Server I would have specify exact attributes, while MongoDB allowed me to be flexible in that regard.
 The other primary reason is because I inted to use Mongo to store user information when a user would play a game with my system.
 This is because Mongo is simple and easy to use with NodeJS.